 We are committed to ensuring your views are listened to and we want to help you influence decisions that affect your tenancy, home and neighbourhood.

-We are accredited by the Tenant Participation Advisory Service for our good practice in involving tenants in decision-making.
+We achieved a Gold Standard Accreditation from the Tenant Participation Advisory Service (TPAS) for our good practice in involving tenants in decision-making.